 Protect Your Household: Watch for Signs Your Water Heater Might Explode

 A water heater explosion can be devastating.
 This extreme system failure can cause extensive damage to the home and its plumbing system, and the force of an exploding hot water heater tank has the potential to injure or kill occupants.
 Diligently watch for signs your water heater might explode, and contact your plumber immediately for emergency plumbing repairs.
-Call Grove Heating & Cooling for emergency service.
+Schedule service now.